 You might be a little overwhelmed right now, thinking about all of the new “stuff” and responsibilities that come with a new baby.
 This part is key: let others help.
 They usually want to, and washing bottles and pump parts can help your partner or family member feel more connected to the feeding process.
 Some pumps, like Lansinoh pumps, let you pump directly into a feeding bottle or a breastmilk storage bag which you can refrigerate or freeze.
 This is super-convenient and means fewer bottles to wash at the end of the day!
 Plus, fewer transfers from container to container mean there are fewer chances of spilling that hard-earned milk!

 7. Relax and take care of yourself

 This one is definitely easier said than done with a new little, but relaxing can help stimulate your let-down reflex to make pumping easier.
 Try to pump when you aren’t rushed and won’t be interrupted.
-Relax and think about your baby or look at a photo or video of them.
-See our article for more tips on making the mind-milk connection.
+Relax and think about your baby or look at a photo or video of them, making that mind-milk connection.
 Heat and massage can help, too.
 Try applying warmed Therapearl® 3-in-1 Breast Therapy Packs and lightly massaging your breasts before pumping.

 8. Be patient with yourself

 Learning any new skill can be challenging at first, but stick with it, and the rewards will be worth the effort.
 Seek out the support of a lactation professional, friends, and family members or even an online community.
 Be gentle with yourself.
-You’ve got this.
+You got this, mama.

 1 .NICE (2006) Clinical Guideline 37: Postnatal care up to 8 weeks after birth.
 National Collaborating Centre for Primary Care.
 Available at: https://www.nice.org.uk/guidance/cg37.